MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-dotnet-sign-in.md

 ms.topic: sample
 ms.date: 06/23/2023
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample ASP.NET web app to sign in and sign out users with my Microsoft Entra external ID tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample ASP.NET web app to sign in and sign out users with my external tenant.
 ---

 # Sign in users for a sample ASP.NET web app in an external tenant

-This how-to guide uses a sample ASP.NET web application to show the fundamentals of modern authentication using the [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web/) for ASP.NET to handle authentication.
+This guide uses a sample ASP.NET web application to show the fundamentals of modern authentication using the [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web/) for ASP.NET to handle authentication.

 ## Prerequisites

 * [Visual Studio Code](https://code.visualstudio.com/download) or another code editor.
 * [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet).
-* Microsoft Entra  External ID tenant.
+* An external tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.

 In this article, you'll register a web application in the Microsoft Entra admin center and create a sign in and sign out user flow.
 You'll associate your web application with the user flow, download and update a sample ASP.NET web application using your own external tenant details.
 Finally, you'll run and test the sample web application.